daniestevez/gr-satellites/docs/source/satyaml.rst

   somewhat non compliant `FX.25`_ variant that is identical to the FX.25 NRZ-I mode except that NRZ is used instead of NRZ-I.

-* ``Astrocast 9k6``, custom framing used by Astrocast 0.1.
-It uses five interleaved Reed-Solomon (255,223) codewords and the CCSDS synchronous scrambler.

 * ``AO-40 uncoded``, uncoded AO-40 beacon.
 It uses 512 byte frames and a CRC-16

 * ``TT-64``, custom framing used by QB50 AT03, which uses a Reed-Solomon (64,48)